 The Executive Committee formulates our business objectives and risk strategy within the overall risk appetite set by the Board of Directors.
 It allocates capital resources and sets limits across the Group, with the objective of balancing return and risk.
-While the Executive Committee is responsible overall for risk management, it has delegated some authority to the executive level Risk Management Committee ("RMC") consisting of the Chief Executive Officer, Chief Financial Officer, Chief Strategy Officer, Head of Group Underwriting, Chief Executive Officers of each segment, Chief Risk Officer, Group Chief Actuary and General Counsel & Corporate Secretary.
+While the Executive Committee is responsible overall for risk management, it has delegated some authority to the executive level Risk Management Committee ("RMC") consisting of the Chief Executive Officer, Chief Financial Officer, Chief Underwriting Officer, Chief Risk Officer, Group Chief Actuary and General Counsel & Corporate Secretary.